The most valuable lessons

 "'Til death do you (us) part."

--- an interesting phrase
+-- an interesting phrase that is

-common in marriage ceremonies.
+is common in marriage ceremonies.

 I'm not being negative about marriage, even though, according to statistics, only about half survive without divorce.
 Frankly, having been married twice myself, I'm amazed that the divorce rate is not higher, especially if we compared that to the unreal expectations at the marriage ceremony.